 Leveraging search indexes to locate content.
 This is the single fastest way for Sitecore to retrieve content from various places in the Sitecore content tree whenever it’s needed.
 Using search indexes is like looking up a book at your library using their online card catalog, while other methods are more like wandering up and down the aisles scanning the titles of books.

-Following a rock-solid QA process to test all new features before they go live, and ensure that everything is working as it should be.
+Following a rock-solid QA process to test all new features before they go live, to ensure that everything is working as it should be.

-If your partner didn’t do these when implementing your site, you’re going to run into issues.
-Of course, there are other best practices your partner should follow when implementing Sitecore, such as configuring rendering caching, but these three are the biggest culprits we’ve seen when it comes to slow performance.
+If your partner didn’t follow these practices when implementing your site, you’re going to run into issues.
+Of course, there are other important practices your partner should follow when implementing Sitecore, such as configuring rendering caching, but these are the three biggest culprits we’ve seen when it comes to slow performance.

 4. Your images aren’t optimized for fast-loading

 If certain pages are loading slow but others are loading faster, you need to check your image sizes and make sure they’re optimized.

 Let’s say your content editor uploads an image to the Sitecore Media Library that’s 4000x6000.
 This huge image is utilized in various places on your website, on some pages in all its glory, but in most cases at just a thumbnail size of 100x150.
 Each time the image is displayed, the server has to send the full-size image to the user’s browser, which takes more time than it would if it was just sending the smaller, thumbnail size.

 Then, once it reaches your user’s browser, the browser has to spend additional time resizing it from 4000x6000 down to 100x150.
 Since you didn’t originally optimize the image, your user now has to wait longer as the image is transferred—and their browser has to resize it.